 - “Claudette laid in the hospital unconscious for two months” in 1989 (Dr. Lawton says one week)

 These are just some of the errors in a single newspaper article.
-Why is a newspaper falsely accusing others of its own failings?
+Why is a newspaper falsely accusing others of its own failings (what’s the term for that)?
 More importantly, why is there so much misinformation about BLSG and its activities?
 Is there an honest difference of opinion or is someone deliberately presenting alternative facts?
 The community deserves to know.